Emanuel Navarrete: Navarrete vs. De Vaca

-It was revealed by ESPN on June 14, 2019, that Navarrete was expected to make his second title defense against the undefeated Francisco De Vaca at a date, location and venue which would be announced later.
-The fight was originally scheduled for the José Benavidez Jr. and Luis Collazo undercard, but was later promoted to headline the August 17 Top Rank card, after Benavidez withdrew due to injury.
+It was revealed by ESPN on 14 June 2019, that Navarrete was expected to make his second title defense against the undefeated Francisco De Vaca at a date, location and venue which would be announced later.
+The fight was originally scheduled for the José Benavidez Jr. and Luis Collazo undercard, but was later promoted to headline the 17 August Top Rank card, after Benavidez withdrew due to injury.
 The fight took place at the Banc of California Stadium on Los Angeles, California, and was broadcast by ESPN.
 Navarrete justified his role as the betting favorite, winning the fight by a third-round technical knockout.
 Navarrete spent the entirety of the fight pressuring De Vaca, undeterred by the power coming back at him, finally finishing his opponent with a flurry of punches at the 1:54 minute mark of the third round.

 Navarrete vs. Elorde

 Five days after Navarrete made his second title defense, Top Rank vice-president Carl Moretti confirmed that Navarrete would make his third title defense against the #2 ranked WBO junior featherweight Juan Miguel Elorde.
-The fight was booked for the undercard of the Tyson Fury and Otto Wallin heavyweight bout, which took place on September 14, 2019, just 28 days after Navarrete's previous fight.
-The fight was broadcast on BT Sport and ESPN+ pay per view.
-Navarrete came into the fight as a -3000 favorite.
+The fight was booked for the undercard of the Tyson Fury vs. Otto Wallin heavyweight bout at the T-Mobile Arena, Paradise, Nevada which took place on 14 September 2019, just 28 days after Navarrete's previous fight.
+The fight was broadcast on BT Sport and ESPN+ pay-per-view.
+Navarrete came into the fight as a –3000 favorite.
 Navarrete won the fight by a fourth-round technical knockout.
-He first knocked Elored down in the third round, before stopping him with a flurry of punches a round later.
+He first knocked Elorde down in the third round, before stopping him with a flurry of punches a round later.

 Navarrete vs. Horta

 Navarrete was booked to make his fourth title WBO junior featherweight title defense against Francisco Horta, in his fourth fight of the year.
-The fight was scheduled as for the undercard of an ESPN broadcast Top Rank card which took place on December 7, 2019, at the Auditorio GNP Seguros in Puebla, Mexico.
+The fight was scheduled as for the undercard of an ESPN broadcast Top Rank card which took place on 7 December 2019, at the Auditorio GNP Seguros in Puebla, Mexico.
 It was Navarrete's first title fight in his native Mexico.
 Navarrete won the fight by a fourth-round technical knockout.
 After a slow start, Navarrete began catching Horta with looping punches, finally stopping his opponent at the 2:09 minute mark of the fourth round.